 Solentra strives towards a more accessible and efficient provision of psychological care for migrant and refugee children and their families.
 In doing so, we keep ourselves updated on all relevant factors.
 We constantly test and optimise our intervention strategies, and contribute to providing professional support.

 A human rights-based perspective is the foundation of our work as the right to good health is a basic right that everyone should enjoy.
-Contributions to Sustainable Development Goal 3 (SDG3) from the United Nations is thus at the core of our activities.
+Contributions to the Sustainable Development Goal 3 (SDG3) from the United Nations is thus at the core of our activities.
 SDG3 aims to ensure that health care is accessible, affordable and of high quality – just as we do.

-The realisation of this vision requires a broad ecological vision of psychological health.
+The realisation of this vision requires a broad ecological vision on psychological health.
 A vision which enables us to appreciate that psychological issues are not just bound to the individual, but are equally influenced by environmental factors and the societal context.

 Culture, language and solidarity

 We recognise and highlight the importance of culture, language and solidarity:

 - Culture gives colour to our values and standards.

 It forms the frame from which we as humans try to understand the world around us.

 - Language is the instrument we use to express ourselves.